U.S. Permanent Residency (Green Card)

 - USCIS filing fee: $700 (paid by department)

-- I-485 Application to Adjust Status: $1225 (must be paid by scholar.
+- I-485 Application to Adjust Status: Fees combined total to $1,215 (must be paid by scholar.
 Departments cannot pay this fee.)

 Georgia State University can sponsor foreign nationals who have an offer of full-time, permanent employment or tenure, including faculty and staff members.
 Please see below for more details regarding those Georgia State positions that are eligible, and ineligible, for PR sponsorship.